Financial planning: helping you see the big picture

 Why is financial planning important?

-Having a financial plan helps you balance your financial goals and figure out where you need to focus.
+Having a financial plan may help you balance your financial goals and figure out where you need to focus.
 Make a list of what’s most important to you right now.
 Saving for the kids’ college or saving for retirement?
 Paying off the car or paying off college loans?
 When you can nail down what’s at the top of your list, it’s easier to budget, which in turn makes it easier to plan for unexpected expenses.

 How do I start?